Skip to content

 Helpful Tips

 • Size of apples.
-I used 12 medium apples, which weighed about 4 to 5 pounds total.
+I used 12 medium apples, which weighed about 4 to 5 pounds in total.
 Because the size of each apple can differ so greatly, you may want to weigh your apples to ensure you have enough.
 You should be able to make about 6 cups of applesauce with this amount.

 • Consistency.
 For a smoother consistency, transfer the apples to a blender (or use an immersion blender in the crockpot).
 For a chunkier consistency, mash the apples with a potato masher.

 • Sweetness.
 I like to add in a small amount of sugar to give it the perfect sweet taste.
 Start with about 1/4 cup, then taste and adjust as needed.
 If you add too much at first, it could be overly sweet for your taste and then you can’t fix it.
-You could also omit the sugar all together for a sugar-free version.
+You could also omit the sugar altogether for a sugar-free version.

 Jar full of applesauce.